-Sprouts can be cooked by boiling, microwaving or steaming.
+Sprouts can be cooked boiling, microwaving or steaming.

 Roasted and salted sprouts are one of the favorite snacks across Europe.

-The sprouts are used as favorite add on in chicken casseroles.
+The sprouts used as a favorite add-on in chicken casseroles.

-Being a Brassica family vegetables, brussel sprouts too may contain goitrogens, which may cause swelling of thyroid gland and should be avoided in individuals with thyroid dysfunction.
-However, they may be used liberally among healthy persons.
+Being a Brassica family vegetable, Brussel sprouts too may contain goitrogens, which may cause swelling of the thyroid gland and should be avoided in individuals with thyroid dysfunction.
+However, they may be used liberally among healthy perasons.
 (Medical disclaimer).